psychowood/traefik-docker-autonet/README.md

 ## Problem Statement

 In Docker environments with Traefik as a reverse proxy, containers need to be on the same network as Traefik to be accessible.
-Manually managing these network connections becomes tedious, especially in dynamic environments where containers are frequently created and destroyed; moreover reusing a common reverse proxy network is not a best practice because that way containers are not isolated, even if it could be accettable in some scenarios.
+Manually managing these network connections becomes tedious, especially in dynamic environments where containers are frequently created and destroyed; moreover reusing a common reverse proxy network is not a best practice because that way containers are not isolated, even if it could be accettable in some scenarios (see 'Simplified Setup' below).

 ## Solution